google/Chrome.Docs/m47/UIEvent.sourceCapabilities.md

+This page is deprecated.
+It's contents have been moved to [Mozilla Developer Network](https://developer.mozilla.org/en-US/)

 # UIEvent.sourceCapabilities

 The `UIEvent.sourceCapabilities` read-only property returns an instance of the [InputDeviceCapabilities](InputDeviceCapabilities.md) interface which provides information about the physical device responsible for generating a touch event.
 If no input device was responsible for the event, it returns `null`.